-I was recently interviewed about my approach to online course creation and marketing and the article I wrote was not published.
-I surmise this is because my intuitive methods do not reflect current marketing standards.
+I was recently interviewed about my approach to online course creation and the article I submitted was not published.
+I surmise this is because my intuitive methods do not reflect repeatable marketing principles.
 However, because I often get emails requesting online course creation and marketing coaching, I wanted to share the interview with you.

 Because the e-course hustle is now all over the internet and a multitude of experts seemingly abound, it can seem pointless to start in a loud and oversaturated market.

 I share this interview because it is easy to give up your original voice in today's market.
 If you are looking for an immediate large feedback loop for your original work, you might stop sharing your true heart before you really begin.